 You may now import this image into Powerpoint, Microsoft Word, or any other program that supports image files.

 The text materials contained in this Web site may be used, downloaded, reproduced or reprinted, provided that appropriate acknowledgment appears in all copies and provided that such use, download, reproduction or reprint is for non-commercial or personal use only.
 The text materials contained in this Web site may not be modified in any way.

 All rights in photographs, illustrations, artworks, and other graphic materials are reserved to the Annie E. Casey Foundation and/or the copyright owners.
 Prior permission to use, reproduce, or reprint any photograph, illustration, artwork, or other graphic material must be obtained from the copyright owner, regardless of the intended use.

 Permission to copy, reprint, or otherwise distribute KIDS COUNT data is granted as long as appropriate acknowledgement is given.
 When citing data from the website, please use: The Annie E. Casey Foundation, KIDS COUNT Data Center, datacenter.kidscount.org

 The median monthly cost of child care services by age group and provider type.
 The median rate is the dollar amount at which half of the providers charge the same or higher and the other half charge the same or lower.

 Washington State Child Care Resource and Referral Network.
-Data were received on September 25, 2011, and, are also available at http://www.childcarenet.org/partners/data.
+Data were retrieved on March 24, 2016 and are also available at http://www.childcarenet.org/partners/data.